 This course will support you in:

 - Giving an overview of the importance of the pastoral system with regards to academic achievement and solidifying the home-school partnership.

 - Discussing new ideas for forming good working relationships with parents and students.

 - Assisting students in starting each day in the best way possible.

-Rich is currently a Year 8 form tutor at Sandringham but has over 10 years’ experience in a range of Pastoral roles in the school.
-He has been a Head of Year for 5 years and an Assistant Headteacher in charge of behaviour, pastoral care and safeguarding for 2 years.
-Following a change of role, he is back on the front line as a form tutor and reaffirmed in his belief that it is one of the most important, and yet sometimes over looked, roles in a school.
+Rich is currently Performance Director (Head of Year) for Year 7 at Sandringham with 15 years of experience in a range of Pastoral roles in the school.
+He is starting his 8th year as a Head of Year with his 4th cohort and has also been an Assistant Headteacher in charge of behaviour, pastoral care and safeguarding for 2 years.
+Rich has also worked with a number of tutor groups and is keen to take any opportunity to share his belief that it is one of the most important, and yet sometimes over looked, roles in a school.

-Currently, Rich is working as KS4 Maths Coordinator and as such understands first-hand the balance and possible tensions between pastoral and academic aims but is a firm believer that when young people feel safe and happy, they are most likely to achieve their best.
+Rich is also a Maths teacher who teaches across all Key Stages and fully understands possible tensions between pastoral and academic aims but is a firm believer that when young people feel safe and happy, they are most likely to achieve their best.